Alexander-Jordan/dev-dive/3-basic-tools-for-developers.md

 2. The terminal
 3. A version control system

-If you want to become a great developer, make sure that your toolbox include these basic tools, paired with documentation.
+If you want to become a great developer, make sure that your toolbox includes these basic tools, paired with great documentation skills.

 Then you have set yourself on the best path to make some pretty good software.